Tomyred/Splitio/readme.md

-a stupid app to divide expenses
+a shitty app to divide expenses